 Battery Life (TechRadar movie test): 6 hours and 25 minutes

 Four Harmon Kardon speakers are found on the ZenBook 3.
 Two are on the top of the device, just above the keyboard, with the other two speakers found on the bottom of the housing.
 They aren’t the loudest speakers, but they’re more than enough to listen to music or watch the occasional YouTube video.

-Our benchmark tests put the ZenBook 3 in the ballpark of the XPS 13, and in some areas ahead of it.
-Most notably, the ZenBook 3 performed better on both the single and multi-core GeekBench tests, but it fell short of the XPS 13’s performance in 3DMark.
+Our benchmarks put the Asus Zenbook 3 somewhere in the ballpark of the Dell XPS 13, and in some areas ahead of it.
+For instance, the Asus ZenBook 3 excelled in both single and multi-core GeekBench tests, but it fell short of the XPS 13 when it came to 3DMark.

 One of the concessions that’s typically associated with a laptop of this size is battery life.
 Asus touts enough juice in the ZenBook 3’s battery to get through 9 hours of use.
 However, our tests found that to be a bit of a stretch.
 Looping Guardians of the Galaxy at 50% brightness with all unnecessary features (Bluetooth, location, backlit keyboard, etc.) disabled, we ran our movie battery life test twice to confirm the ZenBook 3’s score of almost 6 hours and 30 minutes.

 What’s more, the PCMark battery life test came back at just over three hours of heavy use.
 That’s not good, by any measurement.

 Using Windows Hello to sign into a Windows 10 laptop is convenient and downright cool.
 Scanning your eyes or a fingerprint are popular implementations, with the ZenBook 3 having the latter.